averykhoo/recipes/meema's-sherry-trifle.md

 Ingredients
 *   1 can Fruit Cocktail (with peaches, not pineapple)
-*   3 TB Sherry
+*   3 tbsp Sherry
 *   1 Walnut Butter Cake
 *   Bird’s Eye Custard Powder
 *   UHT Milk
-*   1 ½ cups Whipping Cream (e.g. 38% fat Whipping Cream, from Phoon Huat)
+*   1.5 cups Whipping Cream (e.g. 38% fat Whipping Cream, from Phoon Huat)
 *   1 tsp Icing Sugar

 Method
 1. 1 can Fruit Cocktail:
     *   Separate Fruit from Syrup
     *   Pour Syrup from can into a bowl.
-Add 3 TB Sherry to the Syrup
+        Add 3 tbsp Sherry to the Syrup
     *   Select & separate the Red Cherries from the Fruit Cocktail – reserve for decoration
 2. Cut the Walnut Butter Cake into 1 inch thick slices
 3. Cook the Bird’s Eye Custard with UHT Milk